ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 ## A trip to the uncanny valley

 There surely is a compound German word for this feeling of knowing something so well it becomes transparent.
+Whatever we might call it, the feeling was possibly part of the reason why I chose a place so familiar for the setting of a science-fiction novel.

+There’s definitely a Russian word for presenting the familiar in an unfamiliar way to make the audience see them from a new persepctive.
+The word is *ostranenie* (остранение), translated as defamiliarisation.

-I won’t spoil the nature of the sci-fi element in VOSTOK
+I won’t spoil the nature of the sci-fi element in VOSTOK (hope you’ll find it out for yourself),

-There’s a whole journal with defamiliarised writing called [The Gravity of the Thing](http://thegravityofthething.com/).
+There’s a whole journal with defamiliarised writing called [The Gravity of the Thing](http://thegravityofthething.com/), run by Thea Prieto.
 I highly recommend it.

 ## The nostalgia factor